VicRail N type carriage: V/Line Passenger Purple Era, Withdrawal and Preservation (2017-)

 In 2017, V/Line released a fourth carriage set for use on the Albury Line in 2017 with a new PTV livery.
 This was set SN8 (alongside locomotive N457), first running in April 2017.
 Followed by set VN3 a week later, the livery was subsequently applied to all N type (ACN/BN/BRN/BDN) carriages and some of the BZN/BTN fleet, though not all the ex-Z cars have received the livery.

-The new Bairnsdale line timetable from the 28th of August 2018 brought an end to locomotive-hauled trains on 2 out of 3 daily services.
-Prior to this, all services except one return service to Sale on a sunday were operated by N sets.
-The remaining one return service to Bairnsdale per day will be replaced by a VLocity when stabling at Bairnsdale is completed.
+The new Bairnsdale line timetable from 28 August 2018 brought an end to locomotive-hauled trains on 2 out of 3 daily services.
+Prior to this, all services except one return service to Sale on a Sunday were operated by N sets.

-The introduction of the standard gauge VLocity units in December 2021 marked the beginning of N set withdrawals, with set SN8 being transferred to the Seymour Railway Heritage Centre for indefinite storage on the 15th of January, 2022.
-Initially running on only the 12:05pm Albury and 5:20pm Southern Cross services, the timetable introduced on the 28th of August 2022 saw the removal of N sets from the Albury line.
+The introduction of the standard gauge VLocity units in December 2021 marked the beginning of N set withdrawals, with set SN8 being transferred to the Seymour Railway Heritage Centre for indefinite storage on 15 January 2022.
+Initially running on only the 12:05pm Albury and 5:20pm Southern Cross services, the timetable introduced on 28 August 2022 saw the removal of N sets from the Albury line.

-Following the withdrawal of N sets on the Albury line, there were 4 sets of N cars no longer required, which were distributed to heritage organisations and storage facilities:
+Following the withdrawal of N sets on the Albury line, four sets of N cars were no longer required, and were stored or distributed to heritage organisations: